alvis/gatsby-source-notion/README.md

   databases?: string[];
   /** UUID of pages to be sourced, default to be `[]` i.e. none */ pages?: string[];
+  /** the number of api calls per seconds allowed for preview, 0 to disable preview default to be 2.5 */ previewCallRate?: number;
+  /** TTL settings for each API call types, default to cache database metadata and blocks */ previewTTL?: {
+    /** the number of seconds in which a database metadata will be cached, default to be 0 i.e. permanent */ databaseMeta?: number;
+    /** the number of seconds in which a metadata of a database's entries will be cached, default to be 0.5 */ databaseEntries?: number;
+    /** the number of seconds in which a page metadata will be cached, default to be 0.5 */ pageMeta?: number;
+    /** the number of seconds in which a page content will be cached, default to be 0 i.e. permanent */ pageContent?: number;
+  };
 }
 ```

+# Preview Mode

+This plugin ships with a preview mode by default and it is enabled.
+Start your development server and type on your Notion page to see the content get updated on the Gatsby website.

+Under the hood, this plugin automatically pulls the page metadata from Notion regularly and checks for any updates using the `last_edited_time` property.
+When a change is detected, this plugin will reload the content automatically.

+**NOTE** To adjust the frequency of update, you can specify the maximum allowed number of API calls.
+The higher the more frequently it checks for updates.
+The actual frequency will be computed automatically according to your needs but be mindful of current limits for Notion API which is 3 requests per second at time of publishing.

+**NOTE** Unlike other integrations with preview, such as `gatsby-source-sanity`, this plugin can't sync any content from your Notion document that wasn't saved.
+Notion has autosaving, but it is delayed so you might not see an immediate change in preview.
+Don't worry though, because it’s only a matter of time before you see the change.

 # Known Limitations